 Fourth-year (chief resident) rotations include ambulatory obstetrics and gynecology; inpatient obstetrics and gynecology; reproductive endocrinology and infertility; maternal fetal medicine; and urogynecology rotations.
 The chief resident supervises junior residents and students under faculty supervision.

 On inpatient services of obstetrics, gynecology and gynecologic oncology, residents are responsible for patients of both full-time faculty and private attending physicians, with attending physician supervision.
 The residents operate with the faculty and private attending physicians and are responsible for patients' postoperative care, in consultation with the attending physician.
 The attending staff delegates responsibility that is appropriate to the resident's level of training and experience.
 Residents benefit from high-volume services at all three medical centers.

-Residents participate in continuity clinics at the Saban Community Clinic locations in Los Angeles throughout their four years of training.
-Under supervision of Cedars-Sinai faculty and teaching attending physicians, residents provide the only obstetrics and gynecology services at Saban, a longstanding, established clinic for uninsured and underserved residents of Los Angeles.
-These services include specialty care for high-risk obstetrics, reproductive endocrinology and infertility, urogynecology and gynecology oncology.
-In addition, residents provide high-risk obstetric care in a subspecialty clinic at California Hospital Medical Center and a gynecology consultation clinic at Cedars-Sinai.
+Residents participate in continuity clinics at the Planned Parenthood Santa Monica location and at the Eisner Health Family Medicine Center at California Hospital in Los Angeles throughout their four years of training.
+Under supervision of Cedars-Sinai faculty and Eisner attending physicians, residents provide comprehensive obstetrics and gynecology services which include specialty care for high-risk obstetrics, reproductive endocrinology and infertility, urogynecology and gynecology oncology.
+In addition, residents provide outpatient gynecology specialty care at the Primary Adult Care clinic at Cedars-Sinai Medical Center.

 Medical Student Education